App version: 0.1.0

 2. Determining Eligibility

-Once you’ve evaluated your inventory and deemed it a potential candidate for financing, you can take a closer look at your business to further assess the likelihood of eligibility for obtaining inventory loan or line of credit.
+Once you’ve evaluated your inventory and deemed it a potential candidate for financing, you can take a closer look at your business to further assess the likelihood of eligibility for obtaining an inventory loan or line of credit.
 As with other types of funding, traditional banks are typically the most difficult to borrow from, but they may also offer more competitive interest rates and terms for well-qualified borrowers.
 Regardless of where you choose to apply for inventory financing, you’ll likely need to meet the following common qualifications to be considered eligible:

 • Be in business for at least six months to one year